 \subsection{Action}

 As a result, an action of the so-called Ricci-inverse gravity has been proposed in Ref. \cite{Amendola:2020qho} as follows

-where $M_p$ the reduced Planck mass is set to be one for convenience and $\Lambda >0 $ is the pure cosmological constant \cite{barrow06,Toporensky:2006kc,Muller:2017nxg}.
-In addition, $\alpha$ is a free parameter and $A$ is an anticurvature scalar, which is the trace of anticurvature tensor $A^{\mu\nu}$ assumed to be the Ricci-inverse tensor \cite{Amendola:2020qho}
+where $M_p$ is the reduced Planck mass set to be one for convenience and $\Lambda >0 $ is the pure cosmological constant \cite{barrow06,Toporensky:2006kc,Muller:2017nxg}.
+In addition, $\alpha$ is a free parameter and $A$ is an anticurvature scalar, which is the trace of anticurvature tensor $A^{\mu\nu}$ assumed to be the inverse Ricci tensor \cite{Amendola:2020qho}

 It is important to note that $A \neq R^{-1}$.
 As a result, the corresponding Einstein field equation turns out to be \cite{Amendola:2020qho}

 where $A^\alpha_\sigma A^{\nu\sigma} =A^{\alpha \tau}g_{\tau\sigma}A^{\sigma \nu} =A^{\alpha\tau}A_\tau^\nu =A^{\alpha\sigma}A_\sigma^\nu =A^\nu_\sigma A^{\alpha \sigma}$.
 In addition, $\nabla_\mu$ is the covariant derivative.